Interactive Data App with Streamlit

 source venv/bin/activate

-streamlit run viz_app.py
+streamlit run viz_app.py -- --branch <YOUR_BRANCH>

 This app will simply visualize the final table of our pipeline, nothing fancy.
-Note that you will need to pick a branch that contains the table top_pickup_locations.
-This is what it looks like.

 simple_data_app.png